POSTS TAGGED: DMCA

-Posted March 16, 2013 By: Jimmy McGee
+Posted March 16, 2013 at 01:30 pm by Jimmy McGee

 The XDA Portal has featured many stories on the petition and SIM unlocking ban.
 This story has had quite a few unexpected twists, and The White House responded differently than we expected.
 A new bill has been introduced in Congress, and the Library of Congress responded as well.

-Posted February 27, 2013 By: Jimmy McGee
+Posted February 27, 2013 at 04:30 pm by Jimmy McGee

 Here at XDA-Developers, we are a community of developers and power users.
 XDA is a community whose history and purpose is based on a long standing sharing of knowledge, ideas, creations, and opinions.
 XDA is a place where you can learn to do just about anything for your mobile device, sometimes at the detriment of your warranty.